AElfProject/aelf-learn/docs/quick-start/index.md

 ## 1. Introduction

-This documentation will guide you on how to develop the aelf smart contract, and it uses the HelloWorldContract as an example.
+This guide teaches you how to create aelf smart contracts, using the example of the HelloWorldContract.
+By following the instructions here, you'll learn to make your own basic contracts and interact with it on-chain.
-With the concepts presented in this article, you will be able to create your own basic contract.

 ## 2. Setting Up Your Development Environment